gardener/etcd-druid/docs/proposals/multi-node/README.md

 - `StatefulSet` replicas
   - Desired: n
   - Ready: n
-- `Etcd` status members
+- `Etcd` status
+  - members
     - Total: `m` where `m > n`
     - Ready: N/A
     - Members `NotReady` for long enough to be evicted, i.e. `lastTransitionTime > notReadyGracePeriod`: N/A
     - Members with readiness status `Unknown` long enough to be considered `NotReady`, i.e. `lastTransitionTime > unknownGracePeriod`: N/A
     - Members with heartbeat stale enough to be considered as of `Unknown` readiness status, i.e. `lastHeartbeatTime > heartbeatGracePeriod`: N/A
+  - conditions:
+    - Ready: N/A
+    - AllMembersReady: N/A
+    - BackupReady: N/A

 #### Recommended Action